WinVector/cdata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 The `cdata` package is a demonstration of the ["coordinatized data" theory](http://winvector.github.io/FluidData/RowsAndColumns.html) and includes an implementation of the ["fluid data" methodology](http://winvector.github.io/FluidData/FluidData.html).
+A good introductory example can be found [here](http://winvector.github.io/FluidData/DataWranglingAtScale.html).

 ![](https://raw.githubusercontent.com/WinVector/cdata/master/tools/cdata.png)